 Compare School Options

 Certificate programs are a convenient way to develop or strengthen your accounting skills, but they may not be the appropriate path for everyone.

-Typically, certificate programs are designed for individuals who already have a degree and experience in accounting or a related field.
+Typically, certificate programs are designed for individuals with a degree and experience in accounting or a related field.
+Undergraduate-level certificate programs are appropriate for students without a background in accounting.
+Depending on your career goals, you may also want to research bachelor’s degrees in accounting or find a certificate program to help you transition into a degree program.
 Graduate-level certificate programs build upon existing skills to help students transition to mid-level positions.

+Compare School Options